-The population statistics of particular breeds can be difficult to monitor as that information is not usually released to the public.
-A large number of rare cat breeds exist, and we based our list on information supplied by the CFA.
+Population statistics of particular breeds can be difficult to monitor as such information is not usually released to the public.
+Many rare cat breeds exist, and we based our list on information supplied by the CFA.

-The CFA publishes a ranked list of its cat breeds every year, which organizes them by the number of registrations for the year.
+The CFA publishes a ranked list of its cat breeds every year, organized by the number of registrations for the year.

 In early 2018, the CFA’s most recent list was published and represents the number of registrations throughout 2017.